EbaaHaq/Bank-Management-System/README.md

 # Bank-Management-System
-Code implements basic banking system for adding clients, creating accounts, deposit/withdraw money &amp; getting info.
-Improvements include error handling for invalid inputs &amp; more features like money transfers between accounts.
-Data is stored and loaded using file handling.
+The given code implements a basic banking system where users can add clients, create accounts, withdraw/deposit money and get information about clients and bank.
+It uses file handling to store and load data about clients, accounts and bank information.
+The program can be improved by implementing error handling for invalid user inputs and incorporating more features like transferring money between accounts.